Showing posts with label Stead. Show all posts

 388 pages

 Robert Stead's fourth novel, Dennison Grant follows The Bail Jumper, The Homesteaders, and The Cow Puncher.
 So, who is Dennison Grant?
 A cowboy?
-A farmer?
+A cattle rustler?
 A hired hand?
+A rodeo clown?

 This is not a novel for the impatient.
 The titular character doesn't appear until the fifty-fifth page.
 He sticks around for another two before literally riding away.
 Dennison Grant reappears fifty-four pages later – page 111, for those keeping track – at which point he begins to dominate the narrative.